avalentino/bpack/docs/overview.rst

 * currently it is assumed that all fields in a binary record share the same bit/byte order.
 The management of different byte order in the same binary record is, in principle, possible but not planned at the moment.
+* sequence types can only contain basic numeric types; nested sequences, sequences of enums or sequences of records are not allowed at the moment.
 * record nesting is only possible for records having the same base-units, bits or bytes, and compatible decoder types eventually.
-* Sequence types can only contain basic numeric types; nested sequences, sequences of enums or sequences of records are not allowed at the moment.
+* currently the :mod:`bpack.np` currently has a limited (incomplete) support to record nesting.

 Possible additional features still not implemented